logo

 In keeping with the standards of the US, this website uses the archaic British units rather than the more widely used metric ones.
 Apologies to anyone reading this from outside the US...someday metric conversions will be added (after I become familiar with them again).

 U value - the fundamental unit of heat flow, given in BTU/hr/ft2/°F. The metric equivalent is W/m2/°K. To convert to metric, multiply by .17611, and from metric multiply by 5.5782.
-Note that there is some confusion in listed value between the overall U value of a material, and the value per unit thickness (ie per inch, per meter).
-Materials with greater insulating values have lower U-values.
+Note that the U value generally refers to the entire piece of material in question, while the related K value (conductance) is per unit thickness (for imperial measure, that would be per inch).
+While the K value is commonly used in engineering, in building energy modeling, you are more likely to see the same thing referred to as an "R value per inch".

 R value - the inverse of U value.
 Materials of greater insulating values, have higher R values.